Turkestan: Etymology and terminology

 On their way southward during the conquest of Central Asia in the 19th century, the Russians under Nikolai Aleksandrovich Veryovkin took the city of Turkistan (in present-day Kazakhstan) in 1864.
 Mistaking its name for the entire region, they adopted the name of "Turkestan" (Туркестан) for their new territory.

+In 1969, a Turfanian document from 639 CE was found in the Astana district of Turpan, which recorded Sogdian sale contract of a female slave from the period of the Gaochang kingdom under the rule of Qu clan and mentioned the Sogdian word "twrkstn", which may have referred to the lands to the east and north of Syr Darya in the realm of the First Turkic Khaganate.

+In 2024, Turkish Ministry of Education changed the term 'Central Asia' (Orta Asya) to 'Turkestan' (Türkistan) in history textbooks.

 History

-The history of Turkestan dates back to at least the third millennium BC.
+The history of the Central Asian region that was later called Turkestan dates back to at least the third millennium BC.
 Many artifacts were produced in that period, with much trade being conducted.
 The region was a focal point for cultural diffusion, as the Silk Road traversed it.

-Turkic sagas, such as the "Ergenekon" legend, and written sources, such as the Orkhon Inscriptions, state that Turkic peoples originated in the nearby Altai Mountains, and, through nomadic settlement, started their long journey westwards.
-Huns conquered the area after they conquered Kashgaria in the early 2nd century BC.
-With the dissolution of the Huns' Empire, Chinese rulers took over Eastern Turkestan.
+Turkic sagas, such as the "Ergenekon" legend, and written sources, such as the Orkhon Inscriptions, in the 8th century AD, state that Turkic peoples originated in the nearby Altai Mountains, and, through nomadic settlement, started their long journey westwards.

+Much earlier than the Gokturks or their Orkhon Inscriptions, other groups such as the Huns conquered the area after they conquered Kashgaria in the early 2nd century BC.
+With the dissolution of the Huns' Empire, Chinese rulers took over Eastern Central Asia, which was centuries later also called Turkestan.
 Arab forces captured it in the 8th century.
 The Persian Samanid dynasty subsequently conquered it and the area experienced economic success.
 The entire territory was held at various times by Turkic forces, such as the Göktürks, until the conquest by Genghis Khan and the Mongols in 1220.
 Genghis Khan gave the territory to his son Chagatai and the area became the Chagatai Khanate.
 Timur took over the western portion of Turkestan in 1369, and the area became part of the Timurid Empire.
 The eastern portion of Turkestan was also called Moghulistan and continued to be ruled by descendants of Genghis Khan.